jnhthomp/ClassNotes/React/Course/03-ReactBasics.md

 ```
 import ReactDOM from 'react-dom';
 ```
-Here we can see that we are importing an object called ReactDOM from a third party 'react-dom' library This will give us access to methods that allow us to render react components to the DOM
+Here we can see that we are importing an object called ReactDOM from a third party `react-dom` library This will give us access to methods that allow us to render react components to the DOM

 ```